-Figure 10: Percent of messages completed within a given latency for the Topology A with in-flight messages at 100 and 10 with 128K messages and 8 parallelism added RDMA support for the Tensorflow [2] machine learning framework.
+Figure 18: Percent of messages completed within a given latency for the Topology A with in-flight messages at 100 and 10 with 128K messages and parallelism 4.

-Figure 11: Percent of messages completed within a given latency for the Yahoo! streaming benchmark with Infiniband network.
-The experiment was conducted in Haswell cluster with 8 nodes and each stage of topology have 8 parallel tasks.
+Figure 19: Percent of messages completed within a given latency for the Yahoo! streaming benchmark with Infiniband network.
+The experiment was conducted with 8 nodes and each stage of topology have 8 parallel tasks.